ykrist/darp-rf/README.md

 # Installation
 ##  Requirements
 The code requires a working install of the `conda` package manager.
-Miniconda, a minimal conda installation can be found [here](https://docs.conda.io/en/latest/miniconda.html).
+Miniconda, a minimal conda installation, can be found [here](https://docs.conda.io/en/latest/miniconda.html).

 A valid Gurobi license is required as well, see [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).